 The avocado and banana made this smoothie super creamy, and it honestly tasted like I was on vacation at the beach.
 I made the mistake of sharing a sip with my three-year-old, and she ended up just grabbing a second straw and helping herself. #regrets

-Anyway, this smoothie is such a simple way to eat healthy and meet your produce quote for the day without stocking up on tons of ingredients.
+Anyway, this smoothie is such a simple way to eat healthily and meet your fruit and veggie quota for the day without stocking up on tons of ingredients.
 With kids in the house, anything that hits the easy, quick, and healthy categories is a win in my book!

 Tropical Green Smoothie

 - 8 oz water